 In cases where the recipient of the service is a Cyprus registered company then, according to article 372 of CAP.113 Cyprus Company Law, the service can be effected to the registered address of such company.
 Furthermore the service is considered successful and legally binding if it was delivered to the Director or secretary of the company.

 If the physical or legal entity resides in the EU then Regulation 1393/2007 is applicable.
 An application must be made to the Court requesting the out of jurisdiction service of the documents.
 This Regulation allows out of jurisdiction service for all the Member-States in relation to civil or commercial disputes.
 The service is effected via each Member- State’s Governmental Authority.
-If the legal or physical entity resides outside of EU then, the Hague Convention of 1965 is applicable due to Cyprus being a signatory to the Convention, since 1969.
+If the legal or physical entity resides outside of the EU then, the Hague Convention of 1965 is applicable due to Cyprus being a signatory to the Convention, since 1969.

 The Courts in the Cyprus Republic are flexible and depending upon the issue up hand can and do issue a plethora of Orders to accommodate the service needed in every case, when traditional or orthodox service of documents cannot be effected.